cloud-infra-engineer/Hybrid-Identity-On-Prem-AD-Entra-ID-Integration-Lab/README.md

 **Verified finding — administrator accounts use a separate, legacy SSPR system:** Attempting SSPR on an account holding an administrator role can fail with "password reset isn't turned on for your account," even when SSPR is correctly enabled for all standard users.
 This is a documented, specific behaviour — administrator accounts use a separate legacy configuration (SSPR-A) distinct from the standard user SSPR settings (SSPR-U) managed through the normal Entra admin center screen, and enabling SSPR for "All users" does not extend to administrator roles.
 **Test 1 — Revoke sessions only:** Revoked the user's active session in Entra ID.
 Confirmed this does not block sign-in — it only forces re-authentication.
 Signing back in with the same, unchanged password succeeded immediately.
 Revoking sessions alone is not sufficient containment; it only interrupts current access, not future access.

-## Emergency Account Revocation — Hybrid Environment (Cloud + On-Premises)
+### Emergency Account Revocation — Hybrid Environment

-**Business case:** When an account is suspected of being compromised, a business needs a clear, defined strategy for containment — who acts (a SOC analyst detecting and escalating, versus an IAM analyst executing the actual remediation), and what steps are actually taken.
-Without a defined process, containment can be incomplete or inconsistent, especially in a hybrid environment where an identity exists in two separate systems.
+**Business case:** When an account is suspected of being compromised, the business needs a clear containment process.
+In a hybrid environment, that means knowing whether the identity is cloud-only or synced, and acting in both places where necessary.

-**Approach for a cloud-only user:** Revoking the session is often not sufficient on its own — it only forces re-authentication, and since the account remains enabled with a valid password, the user (or an attacker) can simply sign back in immediately.
-The more effective action is disabling the account directly in Entra ID, which blocks all cloud/portal sign-in entirely.
+**Approach for a cloud-only user:** Revoking sessions alone is not enough, because the user can usually sign in again.
+Disabling the account in Microsoft Entra ID is the more effective containment action.

-**Approach for a synced (hybrid) user:** The same cloud-side steps apply, but they are not sufficient on their own.
-The account must also be disabled on-premises in Active Directory — either through the user's properties in Active Directory Users and Computers, or via a PowerShell script (`Disable-ADAccount`), whichever method suits the situation.
-Both achieve the same result.
+**Approach for a synced user:** The cloud-side action still matters, but the on-premises account also has to be disabled.
+In this lab, the sign-in method determines the exact behaviour, so the containment approach has to match the authentication model.

 **Verification testing:**